moneroexamples/onion-monero-blockchain-explorer/README.md

  keys, outputs public keys, input key images, output amount index and its amount,
  - the only explorer showing ring signatures,
+ - the only explorer that allows to search using payment ids from integrated address
  - the only explorer showing transaction extra field,
  - the only explorer that can show which outputs belong to the given Monero address and viewkey,
  - the only explorer showing detailed information about mixins, such as, mixins'